 Steps To Fill Out The Michigan LLC Articles Of Organization

 The Michigan LLC Articles of Organization is the official document filed with the Michigan Department of Licensing and Regulatory Affairs (LARA), Corporations, Securities & Commercial Licensing Bureau to establish a Michigan Limited Liability Company (LLC).
-After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.
+After the state approves the filing, the business can officially begin operating and register for the necessary business licenses and permits.

 To file the Michigan Articles of Organization, you will submit the completed CSCL/CD-700 LLC Articles of Organization form to the Michigan Department of Licensing and Regulatory Affairs, Corporations Division.
 The form can be downloaded and sent by mail or file on the LARA website.

-In this overview, I’ll go over how to fill out the LLC Articles of Organization online.
-To get started, visit the Michigan Department of Licensing and Regulatory Affairs website.
+To get started with the online filing, visit the Michigan Department of Licensing and Regulatory Affairs website.

 Step 1: Pick a Name for the LLC